Long-time existence for Yang-Mills flow: Proof of Main Theorem

-The difficulty is that the curvature scale $\lambda(\tau)$ may be decreasing quite rapidly, whereas the decay estimates require a minimal amount of time, called $\bar{\tau}$ above, before taking effect on the given scale.
-It is therefore necessary to carry out a bootstrap argument, in which the decay estimates allow for control of $\lambda(\tau),$ and vice versa.
+\begin{rmk} Before giving the proof of Theorem \ref{technicaltheorem}, it is worth pointing out the main technical difficulty which was omitted from the sketch in \S \ref{explanatoryremark}.
+While the curvature scale $\lambda(\tau)$ may be decreasing very rapidly in a potential finite-time blowup, the decay estimates require a minimal waiting time, called $\bar{\tau}$ in Propositions \ref{shorttimeprop}-\ref{taubarprop}, before taking effect.
+In the proof below, this will require us to carry out a bootstrap argument in which the decay estimates allow for sufficient control of $\lambda(\tau)$ and vice-versa.

-The key step of the proof, beginning with (\ref{technicaltheoremcontradiction}) below, lies in establishing (\ref{technicaltheoremmainestimate}) from the other assumptions.
-If the hypotheses of Proposition \ref{taubarprop} were always satisfied, (\ref{technicaltheoremmainestimate}) would follow immediately from the standard proof of divergence of the harmonic series---consistent with the concluding argument of \S \ref{explanatoryremark}.
-However, one cannot assume that (\ref{rescalednottoosmall}) is satisfied in general.
-Indeed, the times $\tau_i$ may be accumulating in a way that prevents most of the terms in the series from being counted.
+The key step of the argument, beginning with (\ref{technicaltheoremcontradiction}), lies in establishing (\ref{technicaltheoremmainestimate}) from the other bootstrap assumptions.
+If the hypotheses of Proposition \ref{taubarprop} were always satisfied, then (\ref{technicaltheoremmainestimate}) would follow immediately from the standard proof of divergence of the harmonic series, in keeping with \S \ref{explanatoryremark}.
+However, one cannot assume that (\ref{rescalednottoosmall}) is satisfied in general; indeed, the times $\tau_i$ may well be accumulating in such a way that (\ref{rescalednottoosmall}) fails for almost all terms in the series.

 Fortunately, \emph{time is on our side}.
-In the event that (\ref{rescalednottoosmall}), or rather its time-rescaled version (\ref{sigmaeq}) below, is violated over a string of time intervals---the set of such intervals is called $J^c$ in the proof---the interval just beforehand, on which (\ref{sigmaeq}) \emph{is} satisfied, must be much shorter.
-Proposition \ref{taubarprop} will imply that enough energy has already been spent there to cover the whole gap---see (\ref{sigmaclaim}) below.
+In the event that (\ref{rescalednottoosmall}), or rather its time-rescaled version (\ref{sigmaeq}) below, is violated over a string of time intervals---the set of such intervals is called $J^c$ in the proof---the interval just beforehand, on which (\ref{sigmaeq}) \emph{is} satisfied, must be extremely short.
+After rescaling, Proposition \ref{taubarprop} will imply that enough energy has already been spent on this interval to cover the whole gap---see (\ref{sigmaclaim}) below.

 \end{rmk}

 \begin{proof}[Proof of Theorem \ref{technicaltheorem}] We proceed by descending induction on the curvature scale.

 As a base case, the Theorem may be established for all solutions $A(t)$ which, in addition to the stated hypotheses, satisfy